neoximer/PAMILAR/README.md

 <br>

-After the .env file configuration PAMILAR is ready to go.
+After the .env file configuration PAMILAR is ready to go.<br>
 The compiled js file is in the ```build``` folder, it can be run with a simple:
 ```
 node pamilar.js